 Cover and allow to rise for 1 hour until puffy and noticeably larger.

 Preheat oven to 400°F (200°C).
-Beat 1 egg with 1 tbsp milk to make egg wash and brush over the tops of each crescent.
+Beat 1 egg with 1 tablespoon milk to make egg wash and brush over the tops of each crescent.

 Bake for 15 minutes, or until golden brown on top.
 Remove from oven and serve warm.